+7 (707) 051 22 20

 How a group speech therapy session goes

-Lesson structure: warm-up, main part, reinforcement
+Session structure: warm-up, main part, reinforcement

 How the speech therapist distributes attention among children